powellquiring/custom-metrics/README.md

 ![image](https://user-images.githubusercontent.com/6932057/162047590-400dc72e-5f46-4f0f-857a-ac60f6c7d7a5.png)

-If you run out of patience waiting for an alert, change the query to something that happens more frequently or change the values in the example.py running on the instance.
+If you run out of patience waiting for an alert (it will take a while), change the query to something that happens more frequently (compare le=10 to le=5) or change the values in the async.py running on the instance.

 # Additional exporters